How to Manage your Mood Swings

 Doctors are often quick to prescribe the pill for PMS-related symptoms, but it is important to remember that the pill contains artificial hormones that suppress some natural hormonal patterns in your body such as ovulation.
 Remember, the pill doesn’t address the root cause of your PMS.
 It’s just a quick fix, which is not ideal in the long term.
 Consider making some changes to your diet or exercise routine first to see if you can improve your PMS symptoms and support your menstrual cycle.

 Scared of quitting the pill?
 We got you!
 Read this article to help you take the first steps.

 If you do decide to get back on the pill to try to help reduce your mood swings or other menstrual issues, it’s important to understand how it impacts your body.

 What Can You Do About Mood Swings?

-There’s no magic pill that can take away your mood swings, but the guud news is that some simple lifestyle changes can make a big impact.
-Here are a few things that can help:
+There’s no magic pill that can take away your mood swings, but the Guud news is that some simple lifestyle changes may have an impact.
+Here are our suggestions:

 What About Natural Remedies for Mood Swings?

 We just said it above.
 There are vitamins and minerals that contribute to normal psychological function, your energy levels and your hormones.
 Therefore, make sure you have a balanced diet.
 Still have questions?
 Talk to us.
 We can help you.